Pylons/pyramid/docs/glossary.rst

   ReStructuredText
     A `plain text format <http://docutils.sourceforge.net/rst.html>`_
     that is the defacto standard for descriptive text shipped in :term:`distribution` files, and Python docstrings.
+This
+    documentation is authored in ReStructuredText format.
   Root
-    The object at which :term:`traversal` begins when :mod:`repoze.bfg` searches for a context (for :term:`URL Dispatch`, the root is *always* the context).
+    The object at which :term:`traversal` begins when :mod:`repoze.bfg` searches for a :term:`context` (for :term:`URL Dispatch`, the root is *always* the context).
   Subpath
     A list of element "left over" after the :term:`router` has